Pelochus/rockobot/printables/README.md

 # Printables and Mechanics
-This section will focus on the printables and mechanics side of Rockobot
+This section will focus on the printables and mechanics sides of Rockobot<br>
+If you want the STLs files or CAD files click this [link for STLs](https://github.com/Pelochus/rockobot/tree/main/printables/stl) or this [one for Fusion 360 files](https://github.com/Pelochus/rockobot/tree/main/printables/fusion360)

 ## Components